 The attitude of the staff was awful.

-For example, when we found that all the bread has gone when we were having the breakfast and pointed out to a staff, she said something like, “because it is a bit late” and ignored our request.
+For example, when we found that all the bread has gone when we were having breakfast and pointed out to a member of staff, she said something like, “because it is a bit late” and ignored our request.

 When I went to the reception to ask what was happening in the Dulgi Targ as some fences were set in the street, a woman at the desk looked annoyed and poked a male colleague sitting next to her without saying anything.

-The male staff answered me in the way as if it was a bother.
+The male staff answered me as if it was a bother.

-After coming back home, I checked this hotel’s reputation in the internet and found that it has been infamous for the bad attitude of the staff.
+After coming back home, I checked this hotel’s reputation in the internet and found that it is infamous for the bad attitude of the staff.

-The hotel has answered to the complaints ‘We have changed our staff recently’.
+The hotel had answered the complaints, saying ‘We have changed our staff recently’.

-We found that the attitude of Polish people in the tourist related industry was polarized.
+We found that the attitude of Polish people in the tourist industry was polarized.